yorkbill/get-support/servicessupport.md

 ### Bitnami helm charts
 {: #s-bitnami}

 Offerings that are provided by Bitnami are available in the {{site.data.keyword.cloud_notm}} catalog, and you manage the deployment and configuration on your own compute.
 Support for this third-party service is provided by Bitnami. {{site.data.keyword.IBM_notm}} isn't required to provide a fix for defects in a third-party service.
 Any issues that require a support case are opened in the [Bitnami charts GitHub repo](https://github.com/bitnami/charts/issues){: external}.

-To view all available Bitnami offerings, go to the catalog, and then select the **Bitnami** provider filter.
+To view all available Bitnami offerings, go to the catalog, and then select the **Third party** provider filter.

 ## Open source or community service